LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

     )

-In the example above, we define settings to ensure that initial values of learnable parameters (of the model the settings are used in) are sampled from the uniform distribution.
+In the example above, we define settings to ensure that initial values of learnable parameters (of the model these settings are used for) are sampled from the uniform distribution.
 We also set properties utilized by evaluators: the number of epochs (:math:`100`) and the optimizer, which is set to Stochastic gradient descent (SGD) with a learning rate of :math:`0.1`.

 Evaluator Training/Testing Interface
 ************************************

-The evaluator's basic interface consists of two methods - :code:`train` and :code:`test` for training on a dataset and evaluating a dataset, respectively.
+The evaluator's basic interface consists of two methods - :code:`train` and :code:`test` for training on a dataset and evaluating on a dataset, respectively.
 Both methods have the same interface and are implemented in two modes - generator and non-generator.

 The generator mode (default mode) yields a tuple of two elements (total loss and number of instances/samples) per each epoch.
 This mode can be useful when we want to, for example, visualize, log or do some other manipulations in real-time during the training (or testing).